What’s the Difference between Power Bi and Tableau and Qlik?

-While your company undoubtedly would benefit from business intelligence software, the best fit from the top three vendors Tableau vs Power Bi vs Qlik.
-It will be determined by your use cases for leveraging these tools, and the features they provide.
+While your company undoubtedly would benefit from business intelligence software, we’ll be looking at the top three business intelligence vendors: Tableau vs Power Bi vs Qlik.
+It will be determined by your use cases for leveraging these business analytics tools, and the features they provide.

-Here’s a quick review of the features offered by the three leaders in business intelligence software.
+Here’s a quick review of the features offered by the three leaders in open source business intelligence tools.

 Tableau products query relational databases, online analytical processing cubes, cloud databases, and spreadsheets to generate graph-type data visualizations.
 The products can also extract, store, and retrieve data from an in-memory data engine.